quicwg/base-drafts/draft-ietf-quic-transport.md

 packet, each endpoint sets the Destination Connection ID it sends to match the value of the Source Connection ID that they receive.

-When an Initial packet is sent by a client which has not previously received an Initial or Retry packet from the server, it populates the Destination Connection ID field with an unpredictable value.
+When an Initial packet is sent by a client that has not previously received an Initial or Retry packet from the server, it populates the Destination Connection ID field with an unpredictable value.
 This MUST be at least 8 bytes in length.
 Until a packet is received from the server, the client MUST use the same value